ballercat/minimal-webpack5-wasm-demo/README.md

 # Minimal Webpack 5 Raw WebAssembly Demo

-Webpack 5 demo of WebAssembly with the most minimal configuartion.
+Webpack 5 demo of WebAssembly with the most minimal configuration.

 ```
 yarn